Beaverton High School: Academics

 In 1985, Beaverton High School was honored in the Blue Ribbon Schools Program, the highest honor a school can receive in the United States.

 In 2008, 75% of the school's seniors received a high school diploma.
 Of 521 students, 390 graduated, 99 dropped out, five received a modified diploma, and 27 were still in high school in 2009.

-The school has classes in Spanish, Japanese, and French languages, and elective class pathways in marketing, engineering, digital media, and health.
+The school has a wide variety of athletic programs and competes in the 6A-2 Metro League of the Oregon School Activities Association.
+It also hosts club sports like lacrosse, racquetball, ski team, snowboarding team, Dragon Boat, and Multicultural Soccer.
+Along with this, the band, choir, and drama clubs all compete in OSAA sanctioned competitions.

+The school also has several student-organized and teacher-supervised clubs, ranging from many different subjects.
+Just a few examples of this many groups include MEChA, HOSA, Sewing Club, REAP, Ballet Folklorico, MUN, Gender-Sexuality Alliance (GSA), Key Club, Dungeons & Dragons Club, National Honor Society (NHS), National Art Honor Society (NAHS), Fishing Club, and Eco Club.
+There are also competitive academic teams like Speech, Debate, and an FRC robotics team.